SiLab-Bonn/beam_telescope_analysis/README.md

 # Beam Telescope Analysis
-Beam Telescope Analysis (BTA) software written in Python (and C++).
+Beam Telescope Analysis (BTA) is a testbeam analysis software written in Python (and C++).

 ## Intended Use

 BTA is intended for use with data from multiple particle detectors in a particle beam.
 One or more detectors may be the device under test (DUT).
 Any detectors can part of a beam telescope (or hodoscope) or can be a trigger plane (e.g., region of interest trigger) or timing reference (i.e., reference plane, usually of the same type as the DUT).
-The software provides detailed analysis of any detector in sub-micrometer range if the resolution of the telescope allows.
+The software allows a detailed analysis of each detector in the sub-micrometer range, if the resolution of the telescope allows it.

 ### Features